barkrrr/gay-heaven/README.md

 -	Images (and GIFs?) that replace basic CANVAS objects (player and "friends" and "enemies").
 -	Welcome screen background.
 -	Add "special items" that provide player with extra time.
--	Sound (The Weather Girls, really?).
+-	Sound.
--	A hellish background (NYC wall of faces).
+-	A hellish background.
--	Transition to gay heaven when game ends (and “hot dog face” GIF).
+-	Transition to gay heaven when game ends.

 ## Data Structure